sharpchen/sharpchen.github.io/docs/document/Skill/FSharp/docs/Functional Quick Start.md

 **Discriminate Unions** uses new type to **wrap** over a known type to provide extra **label/description**.
 Such semantic difference is enforced by **nominal type system**.
-The following example shows how to define a `Shape` union with sub-types, the subjective relation is **not done by object inheritance** but by simple grouping since we don't need to maintain the statue thanks to **immutability**.
+The following example shows how to define a `Shape` union with sub-types, the subjective relation is **not done by object inheritance** but by simple grouping since we don't need to maintain the object state thanks to **immutability**.

 ```fsharp
 type Shape =